abderrahimx05/abderrahimx05/README.md

-- 👋 Hi, I’m @abderrahimx05
+- 👋 Hi, I’m @abderrahimx05 .
-- 👀 I’m interested in web developer
+- 👀 I’m interested in web developer .
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning reactjs and node js .
-- 📫 How to reach me abderrahim581@hotmail.com
+- 📫 How to reach me abderrahim581@hotmail.com .

 <!---
 abderrahimx05/abderrahimx05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.